realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 ---

-## 12. Conflict of Local Ends
+## 13. Conflict of Local Ends

 Local ends conflict.

+Legitimacy does not eliminate conflict.

-Legitimacy manages conflict within structural bounds.
+It manages conflict within structural bounds.

 Institutions exist to: